We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 If you want to try an alternative to the Chemex filters , Melitta no. 4 using a pour over cup works nicely.
 I can’t give up the paper filters for a metal reusable style because too much silt gets through and ruins the silky mouthfeel of pour over coffee.

-For more kitchen hacks read this post.
+For more kitchen hacks read this to hack more things in your kitchen.